flyp’s Awesome House Selling Service Properly Explained (Review)

 • You pay flyp the upfront fee (£375 + VAT), which is offset against the final bill.

-• If you use the short-let rental service, flyp takes a percentage of the rental income as their commission.
-The rate is determined on a case by case basis.
+• If you use the short-let rental service, flyp takes a percentage of the rental income as their fee, which is determined on a case by case basis.

 You with me?
 Cool!